chuanconggao/extratools/docs/datastructures/segmenttree.md

 Use `query(queryrange)` to to find the best value of a range of keys `queryrange`.

 !!! warning
-    The range here is closed on the left side and open on the right side, consistent with Python tradition.
+    The range here is closed on the left side and open on the right side, consistent with [`rangetools`](../functions/rangetools).

 !!! info
     The time complexity should be $O(log n)$.